 With Simplifi, you’ll also have a complete picture of your portfolio and can track all of your investment accounts trade by trade.
 The Simplifi App was named the best budgeting app of 2023 by the NY Times and if you need a little more power and functionality, you can always move to the Quicken budgeting app for just a few dollars more.

 Mint is a free budgeting app (and credit score product) that offers users a full picture of their day-to-day finances.
 I’ve been using Mint for almost a decade and I check it a few times a week to make sure my transactions look correct and my credit score is where it’s supposed to be.

 With Mint, you’ll be able to get a look at your credit report (from TransUnion) and you can connect as many financial accounts as you wish.
 Unfortunately with Mint, there is no capability to see your investments beyond a total account balance so with this app, it’s much less predictive than PocketSmith.

 Should You Give PocketSmith a Try?

 PocketSmith looks to be one of the better-paid budgeting services.
-It does offer free service, but it doesn’t provide anywhere near the service level of Mint and some other free budgeting apps.
-But the Premium and Super versions offer a wide range of budgeting services, including live bank feeds, multi-currency capability, and the ability to include foreign-based financial accounts on the app.
+It does offer free service, but that free service doesn’t provide anywhere near the service level of Mint and some other free budgeting apps.
+The Premium and Super versions offer a wide range of budgeting services, including live bank feeds, multi-currency capability, and the ability to include foreign-based financial accounts on the app.

 However, PocketSmith has a few drawbacks.
 The lack of a bill-paying feature is a big one.
-And adding an investment monitoring feature would be a big plus, since many people are looking to include that capability with budgeting.
+Adding an investment monitoring feature would be a big plus since many people are looking to include that capability with budgeting.
 The customer support feature may also be problematic.
 Yes, they offer an email contact, but it could take up to 24 hours before you get a response.